Bimorph Lithium Niobate Piezoelectric Micromachined Ultrasonic Transducers: Design and Simulation

 To design piezoelectric transducers using X-cut LN, we first examined the \(g_\textit{11}\) coupling constant as a function of wafer in-plane orientation.
 Among the bottom and top layer orientations seen in Fig.~\ref{3Dschem} (b), we utilized the top LN layer to describe the device rotation.
 As a result, we found that an electrical field oriented 150\(^\circ\) from the crystal +Y axis maximizes \(g_\textit{11}\) (Fig.~\ref{Orientation}).
 Due to the P3F structure, the same results, with an additional 180$^\circ$ in-plane rotation, apply to the bottom LN layer.

 The pronounced in-plane anisotropy in LN necessitates reconsideration of diaphragm shape and geometry.
 An FEA was used to compare square, circular, rectangular, and elliptical shapes under uniform pressure loading, shown in Fig.~\ref{Crosssection_Enorm_Stress} and Fig.~\ref{Shape}, for the cross-sectional and top views, respectively.
 A 180$^\circ$ in-plane rotation between the top and bottom LN layers yields the P3F structure.
-The corresponding spatial distribution of the generated electrical field draws important insights in context with the full \(g\) piezoelectric coupling tensor in X-cut LN (Table \ref{tab2}).
+The corresponding spatial distribution of the generated electrical field draws important insights in context with the full \(g\) piezoelectric coupling tensor in X-cut LN (Table \ref{tab3}).
 Fig. \ref{Shape} (a) and (c) demonstrate how a square or a rectangular diaphragm generates a complex electrical field with both longitudinal and transverse components.
 However, due to the opposing signs of \(g_\textit{11}\) and \(g_\textit{12}\), the transverse field is parasitic, leading to partial cancellation with the desired longitudinal field.
 In contrast, Fig. \ref{Shape} (b) and (d) show that a circular shape mitigates parasitic effects, while an elliptical diaphragm further suppresses transverse anti-nodes.
 Thus, an elliptical geometry was adopted for subsequent optimization.

 The chosen diaphragm geometry introduces new key design parameters in addition to those reported by Lu \(\textit{et al.}\), shown in Fig. \ref{3Dschem} (b) \cite{lu_piezoelectric_2020}.
 Namely \(L_e\), and \(A\). \(A\) is defined as the ratio of the ellipse's minor axis (\(W\)), to its major axis (\(L\)), i.e., \(A\) = \(W/L\).
-The parameter \(L_e\) defines the fraction of the major axis covered by the electrodes, optimized to match the transverse energy distribution in the diaphragm while also providing space for routing to contact pads.
+The parameter \(L_e\) defines the transverse electrode offset, optimized to match the transverse energy distribution in the diaphragm while also providing space for routing to contact pads.

 A COMSOL FEA was used to obtain the key design parameters for optimized operation at 1 MHz, listed in Table \ref{tab:geom_params}. \(k^2_\textit{eff}\) and static capacitance \(C_0\) were tracked as the primary performance metrics. \(k^2_\textit{eff}\) determines electromechanical transduction efficiency for a resonant structure, rather than the material itself \cite{berlincourt_piezoelectric_1964}.
 For a PMUT with voltage and pressure as the primary effort variables, it can be found as follows: